ColtinLux/OpportunityQueue/README.md

 ### Clone Queueables

-3. CloneOpportunity - clones the opportunity & executes CloneQuote (passing the cloned opportunity records)
+3. CloneOpportunity - clones the list of opportunities & executes CloneQuote (passing the cloned opportunity records)

-4. CloneQuote - clones the quotes related to the source opportunities, reparents them to the cloned opportunities & executes CloneQuoteLines (passing the cloned Quote records), on completion of the child quote line batches, the finalizer will recalculate their parent quote.
+4. CloneQuote - clones the list of quotes related to the source opportunities (derived from the passed in opportunities), reparents them to the cloned opportunities & executes CloneQuoteLines (passing the cloned quote records), on completion of the child quote line batches, the finalizer will recalculate their parent quote

-5. CloneQuoteLines - clones the quote lines related to the source quote, reparents them to the cloned quote
+5. CloneQuoteLines - clones the quote lines related to the source quote (derived from the passed in quotes), reparents them to the cloned quotes and finishes execution

 ### CPQ Quote Calculator